Skip to main content

 89%

-• The multiplayer experience is hindered by password-protected lobbies, making it difficult for players to join random games or connect with new people.
+• Multiplayer experience is hindered by empty servers and password-protected lobbies, making it difficult to join casual matches or find random players.

 • gameplay

-• “They kept the original gameplay but added tons of new randomized and customizable ways to navigate each level/puzzles, split paths, items hidden in every corner of the map.”
+• “They kept the original gameplay but added tons of new randomized and customizable ways to navigate each level and puzzles, split paths, items hidden in every corner of the map.”

 • “The core gameplay revolves around hunting for random keys to unlock doors, which quickly becomes repetitive and uninspired.”